camaron-ai/magnet_competition/README.md

 # NOAA Challenge 3rd Place Solution

 Welcome to the 3rd place solution for the [MagNet: Model the Geomagnetic Field](https://www.drivendata.org/competitions/73/noaa-magnetic-forecasting/) competition.
-This repository contains everything neccesary to replicate our solution.
+This repository contains everything needed to replicate our solution.

 ## (0) Getting started